Lucky Day for 2013 New Hampshire Moose Hunt Permit Winners

 Each permit winner is assigned to one of 22 wildlife management units (WMUs) in which he or she can legally hunt.

-Limited-edition 2012 New Hampshire moose hunt shirts will be available this summer.
+Limited-edition 2013 New Hampshire moose hunt shirts are available and may be ordered online at http://www.wildnh.com/mooseshirt.

 For more information on hunting moose in New Hampshire, visit http://www.huntnh.com/Hunting/Hunt_species/hunt_moose.htm.